BoydBLever/HeadBoard/README.md

 # Introduction

 HeadBoard is a a secure social networking web application where software engineers can create posts about their favorite code, algorithms and career aspirations.
 I built this fully-functional project with Python and Flask.
-HeadBoard requires users to create an account with a GitHub or Stackoverflow account, and their email address.
-Their passwords are encrypted and stored in a local MySQL database.
+HeadBoard requires users to create an account with an email as well as GitHub or Stackoverflow account.
+Users' passwords are encrypted and stored in a local MySQL database.
 Once registered, users can login and create posts.
 Users are allowed to update, view and delete their posts, which are displayed by date and time in a dashboard.

 # Prerequisites